Electric Vehicle Fast Charger Replacements

 Location: 409 S Spokane St, Seattle, WA 98134

-Project Status Update: Design work is complete, permits are pending.
+Project Status Update: Design work is nearing completion.

-Next Steps: Order charging equipment, electric service engineering, construction
+Next Steps: Order charging equipment, contractor procurement, construction

 Alaska Junction